-What are Popular Weight Loss Programs for Women?
+A Look at Popular Weight Loss Programs for Women

 Point-Based Meal Plans

 Instead of counting calories, some weight loss programs (such as Weight Watchers) use a point-based system for ease of use.

 Studies show these programs are effective for many women but you must learn about and track points the foods you eat.

 Point system weight loss meal plans are usually well-balanced and effective when followed properly because they are lower in calories than traditional diets.

 Low-carb diets are often effective for weight loss because they lead to calorie restriction.